flibber-hk/HollowKnight.RandoPlus/README.md

 ### Advanced settings
 The following settings change the randomization in fairly technical ways, and are probably best ignored by most players.

 - Disperse Groups moves groups that were otherwise randomized simultaneously to different stages.
-In concrete terms, it can reduce the number of attempts needed to generate placements in cases where it would otherwise take many attempts.
+In concrete terms, it can sometimes reduce the number of attempts needed to generate placements in cases where it would otherwise take many attempts.
 - Enforce All Constraints causes constraints added to groups to become mandatory.
 For example, the deranged constraint usually allows vanilla placements if the alternative is another randomization attempt.
 This setting will increase the number of attempts taken.
 With some combinations of settings this may make seed generation impossible (for example,